ngless-toolkit/ngless/docs/contents/stdlib.md

 and resumes processing) is that extra computation is wasted, **the processes will never interfere in a way that you get erroneous results**.

+## Samtools module

+This module exposes the samtools sorting functionality through the `samtools_sort` function.

+    ngless '0.0'
+    import "samtools" version "0.0"
+    to_sort = samfile('input.bam')
+    sorted = samtools_sort(to_sort)
+    write(sorted, ofile='input.sorted.bam')

+`samtools_sort :: mappedreadset -> mappedreadset` returns a sorted version of the dataset.

+Internally, this function calls ngless' version of samtools while respecting your settings for the use of threads and temporary disk space.
+When combined with other functionality, ngless can also often stream data into/from samtools instead of relying on intermediate files (these optimizations should not change the visible behaviour, only make the computation faster).

 ## Mocat module

     import "mocat" version "0.0"